agsb/jelly/README.md

 Jelly is a concept, a alternative computer with a diferent paradigm, not for performance but for design.

-Jelly uses three ideal tapes, first for code (aka BOB),  second for data (aka ONE), third for input/output (aka TWO).
+Jelly uses three ideal tapes, first for code (aka BOB),  second for data (aka ONE), third for gear (aka TWO).

-Any memory device could emulate a tape, and the i/o tape could be just as a memory mapped i/o ports, like in many microcontrolers.
+Any memory device could emulate a tape, and the gear tape could be just as a memory mapped i/o ports, like in many microcontrolers.

 PS: I know that it will be slow.

 ## Jelly is on https://hackaday.io/project/186689-jelly

-Most of Notes and Updates are keeped there, please visit.
+Some of Notes and Updates are keeped there, please visit.

 ## Ideas